Rindbee/godot-docs-l10n/classes/it/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_BC7_SRGB_BLOCK** = ``145``

-Formato dati di canali rosso/verde/blu compresso per VRAM senza segno con valore normalizzato e codifica in sRGB non lineare.
-I valori sono nell'intervallo ``[0.0, 1.0]``.
-La precisione del formato è tra 4 e 7 bit per il canali rosso/verde/blu e tra 0 e 8 bit per il canale alfa.
-Noto anche come BPTC LDR.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+The format's precision is between 4 and 7 bits for the red/green/blue channels and between 0 and 8 bits for the alpha channel.
+Also known as BPTC LDR.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8_UNORM_BLOCK: